Marker-Inc-Korea/RAGchain-docs/ragchain-structure/benchmark/README.md

 ## Supporting Metrics

 Each evaluator supports various metrics. <br>
-The default metric refers to the metric that is essentially executed when you run the test file.<br>
+The default metric refers to the metric that is essentially executed when you don't set metrics parameter.<br>
 Support metrics refer to those that are available for use.<br>
 This distinction exists because the evaluation process for Ragas metrics is time-consuming.